CONP Portal | Share

 .gitmodules

 file to add the information for the new dataset.
-The added information should be of the form:``` [submodule "projects/<new_dataset_name>"] path = projects/<new_dataset_name> url = https://github.com/<username>/<new_dataset_name>.git ``` *note: ensure that there is an empty line at the end of the `.gitmodules` file otherwise it will not pass the format-checking tests of your PR.
+The added information should be of the form:``` [submodule "projects/<new_dataset_name>"] path = projects/<new_dataset_name> url = https://github.com/<username>/<new_dataset_name>.git branch = main ```

 -

-a link to the latest commit of the <new_dataset_name> GitHub repository
+- a link to the latest commit of the <new_dataset_name> GitHub repository

 Pipeline Addition Procedure